Muscular Dystrophy and

 Based upon the dog’s symptoms, usually some sort of a neuromuscular disorder is suspected.
 The veterinarian should test the dog’s reflexes, tongue, and jaw movement.

 A blood test would reveal that serum creatine kinase (CK) is highly elevated.
 A muscle biopsy, under general anesthesia, should be taken for evaluation.
 Immunohistochemistry analysis of the biopsy is an essential test to determine the absence of dystrophin in the muscles.

 Research laboratories are able to determine whether cavaliers carry the mutation of the gene.
 UK's Animal Health Trust, with the Royal Veterinary College have identified the genetic mutation.
 VetNostic Laboratories has developed a test based on the mutation, and it is in the process of validating that test.
-See Current Research of more information about the test.
+Click here for more information about the test.

 There is no cure for muscular dystrophy in the cavalier King Charles spaniel.
 Nor is there any medical therapy for maintenance of the disorder or to slow its progression.
 An exception to this could be anabolic steroid supplements or growth hormone treatments, which may temporarily slow the progression, but these drugs have potentially damaging side effects and may not be used long term.